david-a-wheeler/make-booster/README.md

 Since you're using `make` the usual best practices apply:

 * Do not use recursive make (that is, executing another make in each subdirectory).
-That results in multiple executions of make, each with wrong information.
-It's better to have a single execution of make with all the correct information.
+Recursive make typically results in multiple executions of make, each with wrong information.
+  It's much better (and faster) to have a single execution of make with all the correct information.
 * In general, use tools to generate dependencies. `make-booster` will help you do that in a number of cases, ensure you do them for the rest.